 - 46% of bisexual women have been raped, compared to 17% of heterosexual women.

-- Being an LGBTQ person of color increases the risk factor for sexual violence.
-For example, 65% of transgender American Indians have been victims of sexual assault.
+- Being an LGBTQ+ person of color increases the risk factor for sexual violence.
+For example, 65% of transgender Native Americans have been victims of sexual assault.